revk/ESP32-GPS/README.md

 The software/hardware system provides a non cloud based GPS logger application, ideal for vehicle usage.
 It is not a "live" tracker, but a logger - providing automatic upload of logs when returning to base, via WiFi.

+Main application is installed in vehicles, such as company car, etc, for automatic logging of all journeys without any manual intervention.

 ## Logger board

-This code is designs to work on a GPS Logger board (see PCB directory).
+This code is designed to work on the GPS Logger board (see PCB directory).
 The logger board connects to a GPS module which is based on the [Quectel L86](https://www.quectel.com/wp-content/uploads/pdfupload/Quectel_L86_GNSS_Specification_V1.3.pdf) GNSS, which is a powerful GPS module that can track NAVSTAR (US GPS), GLONASS (Russian GPS), and Galileo (EU GPS) Satellites.

 The two boards can be directly connected to make a compact unit, or connected via a 5 core lead (or 4 core as PPS signal is not needed).
 This allows the smaller GPS module to be installed on a dash board or somewhere with a better view of the sky, and the main logger to be separate.

-The logger board is powered vi a USB-C connectot, but also supports a small LiPo battery, with built in battery charger, ideal for cases where USB is switched with car ignition.
+The logger board is powered vi a USB-C connector, but also supports a small LiPo battery, with built in battery charger, ideal for cases where USB is switched with car ignition.

 An SD card is needed (up to 16GB) for logs to be stored until uploaded.
 Do not drop power whilst logging as log file will be lost (this may be improved in future).
 This is another reason for using a LiPo as well as USB power.